ikkxeer/Powershell-Useful-Scripts/README.md

 ### Compression and Formatting
 - **UltraCompress-File.ps1**: Compresses the specified file to a .zip with the highest compression allowed in PowerShell.
 - **Format-XML.ps1**: Formats an XML document to make it easier to view, with file selection functionality using the file explorer.
+- **Extract-Files.ps1**: Extracts files from a specified archive (e.g., .zip, .rar) to a target directory.

 ## How to Use